eblot/pyftdi/pyftdi/doc/eeprom.rst

   * To obtain the list of supported values for a namw, use the `?` wildcard:
     ``-c name=?``, where *name* is a supported name.

+  See :ref:`cbus_func` table for the alternate function associated with each name.

 .. _option_e:

 ``-e``